 Natural gas heaters have one of the most appealing benefits which is the price.
 It is the most affordable fuel option meaning you will be paying less money to maintain a natural gas heater.
 Much like the other options, there are many other benefits that you can find below.

-- A full range of heat is produced instantly
+- Heat is produced instantly

 - Permanent installation